Stela-Lucio/EspheraLogtech_API4/MVP/sp2.md

 ## 🎯 Objective of MVP
 - *What problem does it solve?*

-The MVP for Sprint 2 aims to deepen the analysis of port operations, focusing specifically on three priority cargo types — Steel, Cellulose, and Fertilizers — while maintaining a general overview of logistics performance from 2020 to 2024.
+The MVP for Sprint 2 aims to deepen the analysis of port operations, focusing specifically on three priority cargo types — Steel — while maintaining a general overview of logistics performance from 2020 to 2024.
 This stage seeks to deliver a more refined and targeted analysis to the client, with improved visualizations that enhance the understanding of port movements and the main origin-destination routes.

 - *What hypothesis will be validated?*